Rampa Rebellion of 1922

-The Rampa Rebellion of 1922, also known as the Manyam Rebellion, was a tribal uprising led by Alluri Sitarama Raju in Godavari Agency of Madras Presidency, British India.
+The Rampa Rebellion of 1922, also known as the Manyam Rebellion, was a tribal uprising led by Alluri Sitarama Raju in Godavari district of Madras Presidency, British India.
 It began in August 1922 and lasted until the capture and killing of Raju in May 1924.

 Background

+The three northern districts of Godavari, Vizagapatam and Ganjam in the erstwhile Madras Presidency of British India (presently in northern Andhra Pradesh state and southern Odisha) consist of strips of coastal plains bordered in the west by Eastern Ghats (hills).
+The hills are thinly populated by tribal communities, whose ethnic and cultural traits, differing from the plains people, were regarded as "primitive" in the British view.
+The hill tracts were thus put outside the purview of the general law applicable to the districts and lightly administered by the District Collectors in their capacity as the "Agents to the Governor" or "Government Agents".
+The areas themselves were referred to as "Agencies" or "Agency tracts".
+In local parlance, the regions were referred to as the Manyam forest.
+Indian political traditions led the kingdoms to manage them via granting of autonomy rather than direct conquest, which was essentially continued by the British Raj.
+Officials called muttadars were appointed to manage groups of villages, who were responsible for maintaining peace as well as revenue collection.

 The Rampa administrative area, situated in the hills of what are now the Alluri Sitarama Raju district of Andhra Pradesh, comprised around 700 sqmi and had a mostly tribal population of approximately 28,000.
-They had traditionally been able to support their food requirements through the use, in particular, of the podu system, whereby each year some areas of jungle forest were burned to clear land for cultivation.
+They traditionally met their food requirements through the use, in particular, of the podu system, whereby each year some areas of forest were burned to clear land for cultivation.